Code-Institute-Submissions/get_booted/README.md

 ## Testing Checkout Credentials

-**For checkout please use the following information below this is for testing purposes**** :**
+**For checkout, please use the following information below this is for testing purposes****:**

 **Card Payments**

-Card number: 4242 4242 4242 4242
+-   No authentication (default U.S. card): 4242 4242 4242 4242.
+-   Authentication required: 4000 0027 6000 3184.

-Postcode/Zip &amp; CCV: please use type 4242 until you reach the end of the csv.
+Testing - Postcode/Zip & CCV: please type 4242 until you reach the end for a quick test if required.

+Above indicated the payment type one is quick payment and the other requires authentication.
+The notes from stripe give information any csv can be used.
+(Any issues please use the stripe website).  [https://stripe.com/docs/testing](https://stripe.com/docs/testing)

-Example Credentials of a user with past orders and a couple product likes/dislikes:
+Example Credentials of a user with past orders and authority on the account has been provided below.:

 -  username: admin

 - password: Redman24